Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Model

-If each student's feasible set was observed, $\lambda_{L,i}$ could be identified from the population data, and recovering student and college preferences would follow from standard arguments in the discrete choice literature.
-However, we do not observe the feasible sets, and thus these conditional probability functions, $\lambda_{L}(x_{i})$, are unknown.
-We can treat them as $2^{C}$ nuisance parameters and try to recover them from the data, but given the large dimensionality of these parameters, it can quickly become intractable.
+If each student's feasible set was observed, $ \lambda_L$ could be identified from the data, and recovering student and college preferences would follow from standard arguments in the discrete choice literature.
+However, we do not observe the feasible sets.